-For more on Vitamin As role in sleep, please read THIS article.
+For more on Vitamin A's a role in sleep, please read THIS article.

 Vitamin B6 is needed for melatonin synthesis.
-Vitamin B deficiency can cause less REM and slow wave sleep, sleep disturbances and poor production of serotonin - a neurotransmitter vital for sleep.
+Vitamin B6 deficiency can cause less REM and slow wave sleep, sleep disturbances and poor production of serotonin which is a neurotransmitter vital for sleep.

-Vitamin D3 deficiencies have been linked to sleep disorders (7) and can create problems with hormone production.
+Vitamin D3 deficiencies have been linked to sleep disorders and can create problems with hormone production (7).

-Also, vitamin D is required in the conversion of 5-HTP into serotonin, which is then converted in melatonin.
+Also, vitamin D3 is required in the conversion of 5-HTP into serotonin which is then converted into melatonin.

-But before you go out and start popping Vitamin D supplements, I recommend you test your D3 serum blood levels.
-As too much vitamin D in the body has been shown to impair sleep quality, in particular REM sleep.
+Now, before you go out and start popping Vitamin D3 supplements, I recommend you test your D3 serum blood levels.
+Too much vitamin D3 in the body has been shown to impair sleep quality, and in particular, REM sleep.

-I recommend using Vitamin D drops that include vitamin K2 to avoid calcification from excess vitamin D. The Thorne Vitamin D/K drops are a good product.
+I recommend using Vitamin D3 drops that include vitamin K2 to avoid calcification from excess vitamin D. The Thorne Vitamin D/K drops are a good product.

-This is a no-brainer and falls under point 1 above.
+This is a no-brainer and falls under point one above.

-If you are looking at increasing the amount of deep sleep each night, look at avoiding caffeine during the day.
+If you are looking at how to increase the amount of deep sleep you get each night, consider avoiding caffeine during the day.
 If you must have caffeine, have it first thing the morning.

-Caffeine has a long half life, meaning that cup of coffee you have at 3pm, your body will still be processing the caffeine later that evening.
-Also, people metabolism caffeine at different rates.
+Caffeine has a long half-life.
+This means your body will still be processing the caffeine from that cup of coffee you had at 3 p.m. hours later that evening.
+Also, people metabolize caffeine at different rates.

-I have done a genetic test and it confirmed what I always knew—I am a slow caffeine metaboliser.
-For this reason I need to be very particular around my caffeine use.
+I have done a genetic test and it confirmed what I always knew—I am a slow metabolizer of caffeine.
+For this reason, I need to be very particular around my caffeine use.

-If you are prone to having caffeine rich foods (or beverages) late in the day then I recommend taking some L-Theanine.
-A 2012 study titled 'L-theanine partially counteracts caffeine-induced sleep disturbances in rats' found that L-Theanine, when taken with caffeine, partially reversed the negative impact caffeine had on sleep (in particular deep sleep) (25).
+If you are prone to having caffeine-rich foods or beverages late in the day, I recommend taking some L-Theanine.
+A 2012 study titled 'L-Theanine Partially Counteracts Caffeine-Induced Sleep Disturbances in Rats' found that L-theanine, when taken with caffeine, partially reversed the negative impact caffeine had on sleep, in particular, deep sleep (25).

 A sluggish thyroid is not conducive to quality sleep (or quality health).